djndl1/CSNotes/corejava1.md

 # Java intro

-Java is a whole platform, with a huge library, containign lots of reusable code, a high-quality executation envrionment that provides services such as security, portability across operating systems, and automatic garbage collection.
+Java is a whole platform, with a huge library, containing lots of reusable code, a high-quality executation envrionment that provides services such as security, portability across operating systems, and automatic garbage collection.

 The syntax for java is a cleaned-up version of C++ syntax.
-Java is object-oriented, distributed (having an extensive library for coping with TCP/IP protocols so that accessing remote objects is as easy as accessing a local file system), robust (has a pointer model that eliminates the possiblity of overwriting memory and corrpting data); though not as expected, java security model is still good.
+Java is object-oriented, distributed (having an extensive library for coping with TCP/IP protocols so that accessing remote objects is as easy as accessing a local file system), robust (has a pointer model that eliminates the possiblity of overwriting memory and corrpting data); though not as great as expected, java security model is still good.
 Since Java generates bytecode, it is architecture-neutral and its specification has no implementation-dependent aspects.
 Java's JIT compiler now provides high performance.
 Java was the first mainstream language to support concurrent programming.

 # Fundamental Programming of Java